ethteck/splat/docs/Configuration.md

 Use named hardware register symbols by default.
 Those will need to be added to a linker script manually by the user

+### image_type_in_extension

+Append the type of an image to its file extension.
+For example, when enabled, a ci4 named `texture` would export with filename `texture.ci4.png`.

 ## Compiler-specific options

 ### use_legacy_include_asm